-"For One More Day" is a touching novel about protagonist Charley, who deals with the loss of his parents.
-On a night he plans to take his life, he ends up back in the house he grew up in only to find his mother, (who has been dead for many years), there waiting for him.
+"For One More Day" is a touching novel about protagonist Charley, who deals with losing his parents.
+On a night he plans to take his life, he ends up back in the house he grew up in only to find his mother (who has been dead for many years) waiting for him.
 Spending one last day with his deceased mother helps put a new spin on life for Charley.

 2007: 'Harry Potter and the Deathly Hallows' by J.K.
 Rowling

-The finale to the best-selling children series of all time, "Deathly Hallows" follows Harry Potter, Ron Weasely, and Hermione Granger as they prepare for a final showdown with Voldemort's army.
+The finale to the bestselling children series of all time, "Deathly Hallows" follows Harry Potter, Ron Weasley, and Hermione Granger as they prepare for a final showdown with Voldemort's army.

 2008: 'The Appeal' by John Grisham

 The novel follows two lawyers who succeed in a multi-million dollar case against a chemical company.
-However, the company's lawyers appeal the case and despite the deaths caused by the company's pollution, the outcome of the cases is unclear.
+However, the company's lawyers appeal the case, and despite the deaths caused by the company's pollution, the case's outcome is unclear.

 2009: 'The Lost Symbol' by Dan Brown